ben-davis/notes/book-notes/the-algorithm-design-manual/The Algorithm Design Manual.md

 which simplifies to `lgn` because we ignore the base `a` and the constant `b`.
 The effectiveness of binary search on a wide range of problems is a consequence of this observation.
 Note that a binary search on `n²` items is only twice as slow as `n` items.

 **HEY**: this is important.
 The term binary search implies that its performance comes from the fact that each iteration splits the search space in half.
 So what if we were to split it not in half, but 1/3 and 2/3?
-So for a binaru tree of 1,000,000 items, the iterations is `log₂(1,000,000) = 20`.
+So for a binary tree of 1,000,000 items, the iterations is `log₂(1,000,000) = 20`.
 Taking 2/3 (worst case): `log_\[2/3\](1,000,000) = 35`.
 So not a lot.

 **The main lesson:** changing the base of the log does not affect the asymptotic complexity.
 The effectiveness of binary search comes from its logarithmic running time, not the base of the log.